gurezende/NYC-Airbnb/README.md

 # NYC-Airbnb
-Jupyter Notebook with my Data Viz study on the Kaggle's 'New York City Airbnb Open Data' dataset I am really new at Data Science, so I am just sharing and learning as I am doing.
-But I am sure the code could be much simpler when doing some tasks.
+Jupyter Notebook with data exploration and visualization study on the Kaggle's 'New York City Airbnb Open Data'.
-Enjoy!
+- Created some plots to show the data and extract insights
+  - Boxplots, histograms, bar graphics
+- Did a simple Natural Language Processing to analyze the reviews of the rentals.
+  - Word Cloud, word frequence count, Bigrams and Trigrams analysis.
+- Wrote a Conclusion Report.